 Context preservation is a major advantage.
 When someone asks for help in a Slack channel, the AI can see the conversation history, understand what the team is working on, and provide more relevant assistance.
 Portal-based systems operate in isolation and lose this context as a result.

 This collaborative structure lets support teams learn collectively, improving knowledge management and cross-team collaboration.
-Slack-native systems handle the entire lifecycle: ticket creation, escalation, and resolution without leaving the app, creating a seamless user experience.
+Slack-native systems handle the entire lifecycle: ticket creation, escalation, and resolution without leaving the app, creating a great user experience.

 Implementation and Getting Started with AI Service Desks